Open-mindedness, trends and the paradox of choice: my three lessons – CDL#100

 • What is not in stock in your size

-With such filtering, there should not be much left.
+With such filtering, there shouldn't be much left.

-To take a concrete case, the range of sneakers from 100 to 200€ is quite well stocked: Garconne and Chérubin .
+To take a concrete example, the offer of sneakers from 100 to 200€ is quite well supplied: Garconne and Chérubin .

 Here, there is no need to add a brand like Oliver Cabell for example.
-The products look rather interesting... but it's American and not distributed here.
+The products seem rather interesting... but it is American and not distributed here.

 When ordering from them, you may have to pay additional import taxes.
-The offer available in France and Europe for mid-range sneakers is sufficient.
+The offer available in France and Europe on mid-range sneakers is sufficient.

 This Oliver Cabell model is quite pretty...

-...but Artisan Lab does the same thing, just as good quality, more easily accessible to us and less expensive
+...but Artisan Lab does the same thing, just as good quality, more easily accessible here and cheaper

 And if after all this, you are hesitating between two or three models, ask us , we can give you a little help to help you make your choice: